Back to Blog

 The platform covers the basics: email campaigns, simple automations, landing pages, and forms.
 The interface is straightforward without overwhelming options.
 Deliverability is reasonable for the price, though not at Postmark levels.

 Where it falls short: Basic automation, no behavioral triggers, limited segmentation compared to SaaS-focused tools.
-No transactional email support, so you will need a second tool.
+No transactional email support, so you will need a second tool for password resets and receipts.
+Not an API-first platform, so programmatic integration is limited.

 Best for: Indie hackers validating ideas who want generous free tiers and low costs as they grow.